-Some aspects of Jewish religious life and culture are widespread among American Jews.
-But other religious expressions – such as regular attendance at synagogue services and belief in God as described in the Bible – are much less common, according to a new survey.
+From Passover Seders to Jewish foods and life-cycle milestones such as bar and bat mitzvahs, some aspects of Jewish religious life and culture are widespread among American Jews.
+But other religious expressions – such as regular attendance at synagogue services and belief in God as described in the Bible – are much less common, according to a new Pew Research Center survey.

-In fact, based on these more traditional measures of religious observance, Jews in the U.S. are far less religious than U.S. Christians and Americans overall.
+In fact, based on these more traditional measures of religious observance, Jews in the United States are far less religious than U.S. Christians and Americans overall.

 For example, 12% of U.S. Jewish adults say they attend religious services weekly or more often, compared with 27% of the general public and 38% of U.S. Christians.
 And 21% of Jewish adults say religion is very important in their lives, compared with 41% of U.S. adults overall and 57% of Christians.